-Emphasizes the spoken language of Japanese.
-Skills, of listening, speaking, reading, and writing are developed with emphasis on active use of these skills.
-Use of Hiragana and Katakana syllabaries are continued, while the kanji writing system is introduced.
+This course emphasizes the spoken language of Japanese.
+The skills, of listening, speaking, reading, and writing are developed with emphasis on active use of these skills.
+The use of Hiragana and Katakana syllabaries, and the kanji writing system are continued.
 Information is offered to help gain cultural awareness and appreciation.